docQodly/docs/versioned_docs/version-1.0.0/studio/pageLoaders/events/bindingActionToEvents.md

     <Column.List align="center" justifyContent="between">
         <Column.Item width="55%">
             <ul>
-                <li>If your class function defines a specific variable for the result, its name will be displayed in the label within the return parameter section. </li> <br/>
+                <li>If your class function defines a specific variable for the result, its name will be displayed in the label within the return parameter section. </li> &nbsp;
                 <li>However, if your class function does not specify a result name, the default label <code>result</code> will be used in the return parameter section.</li>
             </ul>
         </Column.Item>